RiyaDevelops/git-github-notes/README.md

     #### Bonus: How to show the folder in vs code
 - Click on settings
-- In search Settings type Exclude to find the default Exlcude list
+- In search Settings type Exclude to find the default Exclude list
 - Edit ".git" extension to "```.git-s``` " from the list  -> this will allow the .git folder to be visible ad no longer hidden

 ### 9. Open text editor and add some files